3 easy ways to feel more energetic (even if you didn't get enough sleep)

-A power walk (could you walk to work, maybe?) or a quick run will do wonders for your energy levels, but if this is tricky, get out on your garden or balcony and do a couple of jumping jacks followed by some yoga stretches – and you'll soon get your blood pumping, which will increase circulation and give you a much needed energy boost.
+A power walk (could you walk to work, maybe?) or a quick run will do wonders for your energy levels, but if this is tricky, get out on your garden or balcony and do a couple of jumping jacks followed by some yoga stretches – and you'll soon get your blood pumping, which will increase circulation and give you a much-needed energy boost.

 Why outside?
-Because both natural daylight, and the dose of vitamin D you'll get from the sun will make you feel more awake and alert.
+Because both natural daylight and the dose of vitamin D you'll get from the sun will make you feel more awake and alert.

 2. Super-charge your breakfast

-Step away from the coffee, mama.
+Step away from the coffee – at least first thing.

 Yes, we know – it's all too easy to just reach for the java when we are feeling lethargic and sleepy, but did you know that you can eat your way to feeling more awake?
 It's true.
 Whether you need a morning pick-me-up or you're falling into that dreaded afternoon slump, eating the right foods can help combat that fatigue and have you feeling more energized, focused, and alert.